 Several combatants can be in a single grapple.
 Up to four combatants can grapple a single opponent in a given round.
 Opponents that are one size category smaller than you count for half, opponents that are one size category larger than you count double, and opponents two or more size categories larger count quadruple.
 For example, if you're Medium-size, eight Small, four Medium, two Large, or a single Huge opponent could grapple you.
-In the same way, four Small opponents (counting as two opponents) could grapple you.
+In the same way, four Small opponents (counting as two opponents) plus one Large opponent (counting as two opponents) could grapple you.